 This massaging technique was developed following Traditional Chinese Medicine’s principles that assert that emotional blockages are physically hosted in our body.

-This means that the way we feel provokes physical pain, so this treatment intends to free our organs from pain and heal us.
+This means that how we feel provokes physical pain, so this treatment intends to free our internal organs from pain and heal us.

 Even though there may be many people feeling suspicious about this approach, it is largely known that we feel “butterflies” in our stomach when we fall in love, or that we get muscular contractions produced by worries and stress.